sigurd4/enneagram/README.md

 To those i've caused distress, i'm deeply sorry.
 I didn't know what i was doing.

+# Seven deadly sins.

+Could there be a connection between the 7 deadly sins of the bible and the enneagram?
+They appear as characters in the movie "the holy mountain", and each carry with theim their own enneagram type (or "enneatype").
+TODO: look into the seven deadly biblical sins.

+# The ten commandments

+Could there be a connection between the enneagram and the ten commandments?
+What kind of suffering does each commandment attempt to alleviate?
+Does the resulting reasoned-forth anti-thesis to the schizogram's thesis (i.e. problem) become the christ enneagram?
+TODO: look into the ten commandments

+# The christ enneagram

+Is the christ enneagram derived from being the anti-thesis (ten commandments) of the sinneagram (seven sins), derived from the sufferings (suffrogram, modified schizogram)?

 # Acknowledgements

 Thanks to [CyberYamu](https://www.youtube.com/@CyberYamu) for her informative videos on the enneagram.